By Matt Gibson

 When your property is accustomed to shallow watering, it can seriously affect your plants root growth, causing shallow rooted plants that are not as strong or healthy.
 Many plants require deep root systems and need deep waterings to develop those roots.
 After your sprinkler finishes watering your lawn or garden, you can’t work in the wet areas until the surface level dries out, keeping you from tending your plants for several days at a time, each time you water.

 Using Sprinklers Can Increase the Risk of Invasive Weeds

 When you water the entire surface of your garden, you get excess water between rows and on the edges of your beds, which can lead to increased weeds, which tend to pop up wherever they are able.

 Sprinklers also soak your plants instead of focusing on irrigating the soil, where the water is needed most.
 Wet foliage can lead to fungal and bacterial diseases, and can attract unwanted pests.
 With certain plants that are more vulnerable to diseases when the ground is wet, experts recommend waiting for the garden to dry out before working in it.
 If you use a sprinkler system, you’ll have to wait for the water splashed onto foliage and between plant rows to evaporate before you can work in the garden.

 Using Sprinklers Can Lead to Uneven Watering

-Sprinklers water more heavily in the areas closest to the sprinklers themselves, and don’t get as much water to areas that are farther away from the water source, leading to uneven water distribution.
+Sprinklers water more heavily in the areas closest to the sprinklers themselves, and don’t get as much water to areas that are farther away from the sprinkler heads, leading to uneven water distribution.
 Tall and large plants can block water from reaching the plants behind them, which is a problem that can worsen the larger and denser these bigger plants grow.

 What Is Drip Irrigation?